-To end a command session, press or type EXIT (EX) or QUIT and press ENTER.
+To end a command session, press ESCAPE or type EXIT or QUIT and press ENTER.

 The terminal will accept no further commands until you or someone else signs on again.
-If the terminal is a printer terminal connected to the log printer port, it will return to log-printer mode.

-When you sign off, the terminal prints Sign off Tue 3/26/01 1:25PM.
-If the terminal is also the log printer, it will then begin logging records of the transactions that occurred while the command session was in progress
+When you sign off, the terminal prints Sign off Tue 10/24/98 1:25PM.
+Do not click the "X" in the upper right corner of the window.